mozilla/popcorn-docs/media-properties/_posts/2012-12-12-frameanimation.md

 ## Purpose ##

-Setting the Popcorn constructor's option object property `frameAnimation` to `true` will opt-in playback to be managed by a `requestAnimationFrame` loop, resulting in up to 60 fps playback (results may vary depending on system).
+Setting the [Popcorn constructors](/popcorn-docs/popcorn-constructor/) option object property `frameAnimation` to `true` will opt-in playback to be managed by a [requestAnimationFrame](https://developer.mozilla.org/en/DOM/window.requestAnimationFrame) loop, resulting in up to 60 fps playback (results may vary depending on system).
 This will also grant the use of the `frame` callback method in any plugins that implement it.

 ## Options ##